crazy-max/docker-matomo/README.md

 ## Features

+* Run as non-root user
 * Multi-platform image
-* Tarball authenticity checked during building process
 * Config, plugins and user preferences in the same folder
 * Unifont for languages using [unicode characters](https://matomo.org/faq/how-to-install/faq_142/)
 * Cron tasks to archive Matomo reports as a ["sidecar" container](#cron)